-Kimberly has over 10 years of experience in the field of mental health practicing as an LCSW-R in Connecticut, New York and New Jersey.
-She graduated as a Hartford scholar; receiving her Masters degree in social work from the Wurzweiler School of Social Work at Yeshiva University.
+Ms. Kimberly Gevint has over ten years of experience in the field of mental health, practicing as an L.C.S.W.-R in Connecticut, New York and New Jersey.
+She graduated as a Hartford scholar, receiving her Master’s degree in social work from the Wurzweiler School of Social Work at Yeshiva University.
 Kimberly provides psychotherapy services for individuals with a variety of problems including anxiety, depression, and relationship difficulties.
-She works with clients of varying age groups from adolescents and young adults through senior citizens.
+She works with varying age groups, from adolescents and young adults to senior citizens.
 Kimberly provides services to individuals, couples and families.
-In addition to Cognitive Behavioral Therapy, Kimberly's training includes utilizing Behavioral Activation Therapy, particularly with individuals who are struggling with depression.
+In addition to Cognitive Behavioral Therapy, her training includes utilizing Behavioral Activation Therapy, particularly with individuals who are struggling with depression.

-Kimberly is warm, culturally sensitive, engaging and empathetic; focused on meeting others at their current state and guiding them along to a better place.
-One of Kimberly’s major clinical interests is anxiety and when she is not working in a psychiatric hospital helping patients through crises, she enjoys working with her clients to combat whatever barriers they are facing that have affected their daily lives.
+Kimberly is warm, culturally sensitive, engaging and empathetic.
+She focuses on meeting others at their current state and guiding them along to a better place.
+One of Kimberly major clinical interests is anxiety.
+She works in psychiatric hospital settings helping patients through crises by working with her clients to combat whatever barriers that are impacting their daily lives.